Particle.news

 Overview

-• Novak Djokovic lost 2-6, 6-2, 6-4 to Croatian qualifier Dino Prizmic in Rome on Friday, marking his first opening-match defeat at the Italian Open in 19 appearances.
+• Novak Djokovic, which began his campaign Friday, fell 2-6, 6-2, 6-4 to Croatian qualifier Dino Prizmic in his first match of the Italian Open.